bjohnnyd/fs-tool/content/input/cohort.md

 The required column is `id` or `ID`.
 The HLA allele columns can be any of `A1`, `A2`, `B1`, `B2`, `C1`, `C2` where `1` and `2` represent the two alleles an individual has for that specific gene/locus.
 The HLA alleles have to be specified as designated in the  section.
 In addition to the HLA allele the KIR columns should be specified of the format `KIR2DL1`, `KIR2DL2` etc., see the [Nomenclature](@/input/nomenclature.md) section for the KIR columns names that are allowed and the HLA allele names that can be specified in the `A1` to `C2` columns.

-An example cohort file with the column names can be seen here:

-[Cohort][cohort]

 Alternative names are allowed for some of the columns and are listed below:

 - `ID` = `id`, `sample`, `rowid`